Driving glasses: safety and visual comfort on the road

 -

-Reduces reflections and glare, critical elements in traffic;
+Reduce reflections and glare, critical elements in traffic;

 -

-They can include polarization and UV filters adapted to the road environment.
+May include polarization and UV filters adapted to the road environment.

-How to choose the right lenses for driving
+How to choose the right driving lenses

 -